Erol Gelenbe

-Sami Erol Gelenbe (born 22 August 1945, Istanbul), a Turkish and French computer scientist, electronic engineer and applied mathematician, pioneered the field of Computer System and Network Performance in Europe.
-Active in European Union research projects, he is Professor in the Institute of Theoretical and Applied Informatics of the Polish Academy of Sciences (2017-), Associate Researcher in the I3S Laboratory (CNRS, University of Côte d'Azur, Nice) and Abraham de Moivre Laboratory (CNRS, Imperial College).
-Previous Chaired professorships include the University of Liège (1974-1979), University Paris-Saclay (1979-1986), University Paris Descartes (1986-2005), ECE Chair at Duke University (1993-1998), University Chair Professor and Director of EECS, University of Central Florida (1998-2003), and Dennis Gabor Professor and Head of Intelligent Systems and Networks, Imperial College (2003-2019).
+Sami Erol Gelenbe (born 22 August 1945, Istanbul) is a Turkish and French computer scientist, electronic engineer and applied mathematician, known for pioneering work in computer system and network performance.
+His academic career spans several prestigious institutions and roles, including currently as Professor at the Institute of Theoretical and Applied Informatics of the Polish Academy of Sciences since 2017, and visitor positions at King's College London, the I3S Laboratory (CNRS, University of Côte d'Azur) and the Abraham de Moivre Laboratory (CNRS, Imperial College London).

+A Fellow of several national academies, Gelenbe chairs the Informatics Section of Academia Europaea since 2023.
+Previous professorial tenures include the University of Liège (1974–79), University Paris-Saclay (1979–1986), University Paris Descartes (1986–1993), NJIT (1991–93), Duke University (1993–1998), the University of Central Florida (1998–2003), and Imperial College (2003–2020), where he served as the Dennis Gabor Professor and Head of Intelligent Systems and Networks.

 Biography

-Erol Gelenbe is a Fellow of the IEEE, ACM, the Royal Statistical Society, IFIP and IET (London).
-The Mathematics Genealogy Project indicates that he graduated over 90 PhDs and is in the 25 top, all-times worldwide doctoral advisers in mathematical sciences.
-Awarded Honoris Causa Doctorates by the University of Rome II, Bogazici University (Istanbul), and the University of Liège, Belgium, he was elected Fellow of the French Academy of Technologies (France), the Royal Academy of Science, Letters and Fine Arts of Belgium, The Science Academy Society of Turkey, the Polish Academy of Sciences, Academia Europaea, and Honorary Fellow of the Hungarian Academy of Sciences and of the Islamic World Academy of Sciences.
-Son of and Maria Sacchet Gelenbe and of Yusuf Âli Gelenbe, a descendant of the 18th-century Ottoman mathematician Gelenbevi Ismail Efendi and nephew of the Ottoman Sheyhulislam Mehmet Cemaleddin Efendi, Erol graduated from Ankara Koleji and the Middle East Technical University, Ankara, where he won the K.K.
+Erol Gelenbe is the son of Maria Sacchet Gelenbe and Yusuf Âli Gelenbe, a descendant of the 18th-century Ottoman mathematician Gelenbevi Ismail Efendi and nephew of the Ottoman Sheyhulislam Mehmet Cemaleddin Efendi.
+Erol graduated from TED Ankara Koleji and the Middle East Technical University, Ankara, where he won the K.K.
 Clarke Research Award for his undergraduate thesis on "partial flux switching magnetic memory systems".
-Awarded a Fulbright Fellowship, he completed a Master's degree and PhD thesis degree at the Polytechnic University on "Stochastic automata with structural restrictions" under Prof. Edward J. Smith.
+Awarded a Fulbright Fellowship, he completed a master's degree and Ph.D. at the Polytechnic University on "Stochastic automata with structural restrictions" under Prof. Edward J. Smith.